 Paycheck Protection Program Loans.
-We have been a participating lender in the PPP established under the CARES Act and administered by the Small Business Administration ("SBA").
-At December 31, 2020, there were approximately \$546.5 million in PPP loans outstanding included in our commercial and industrial loan portfolio, net of \$9.6 million in net deferred loan fees.
-PPP loans have a maximum maturity of two years and earn interest at 1%.
+We were a participating lender in the PPP established under the CARES Act and administered by the Small Business Administration ("SBA") in 2020 and 2021.
+At December 31, 2021 and 2020, there were approximately \$105.8 million and \$546.5 million, respectively, in PPP loans outstanding, net of \$3.0 million and \$9.6 million, respectively, in net deferred loan fees.
+The majority of PPP loans have a maximum maturity of five years and earn interest at 1%.
 PPP loans are fully guaranteed by the U.S. government and can be forgiven by the SBA if the borrower uses the proceeds to pay specified expenses.
-We believe that the majority of our PPP loans will ultimately be forgiven by the SBA in accordance with the terms of the program.
+We believe that the vast majority of our PPP loans will ultimately be forgiven by the SBA in accordance with the terms of the program.

 Credit Risks.
 The principal economic risk associated with each category of loans we make is the creditworthiness of the borrower and the ability of the borrower to repay the relevant loan.
-Borrower creditworthiness is affected by general economic conditions, including interest rates, inflation and in the case of commercial borrowers, demand for the borrower's products and services, and other factors affecting the borrower's customers, suppliers and employees.
+Borrower creditworthiness is affected by general economic conditions, including interest rates, inflation, and in the case of commercial borrowers, demand for the borrower's products and services, and other factors affecting the borrower's customers, suppliers and employees.